NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/AnnotationMR-US/Readme.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
+1. We use an iterative process for creating the UI - the users give feedback to the developer(s) and the UI gets continuously updated
-1. ...
+2. ...
-1. ...
+3. ...

 ## Progress and Next Steps